 The First Year of Parenthood.
 My son, Henry was released from the NICU on January 17th.
-Now the rest is up to us.
+We’ve watched him grow so quickly.
+We spent six weeks in North Dakota for work.
+It has been an exhausting year.

 The Year of Gastroschisis.
 In April, my wife got pregnant.
 In May, she got a promotion.
 In June, we bought our first house.
 In August, our unborn child was diagnosed with gastroschisis.
 In December, we moved down to the Aurora, Colorado Ronald McDonald House in case of early labor.
 On 27 December, we became parents.